thomasclarke1969/documentation/client/rest/conversations.md

       -H "Authorization: Layer session-token='TOKEN'" \
       https://api.layer.com/conversations?sort_by=last_message&page_size=50&from_id=layer:///conversations/UUID
 ```
+Expected results for sorting by last message are as follows:

+1. Results are in descending order; most recently active Conversation comes first
+2. A Conversation that does not have a last message is sorted using its `created_at` value instead.
+This means that a Conversation without any messages can still be sorted ahead of a Conversation whose last message is old.

 Any developer who sorts using the `last_message` value is responsible for understanding that results can change while paging.
 The following recommendations should be followed in using this ordering:

 1. Any Conversation for which a Message Creation Websocket Event is received is now the most recent Conversation:
       1. If the Conversation is already loaded and the app needs a correct order, Move the Conversation to the top of the list.
       2. If the Conversation is not yet loaded, it should be loaded using `GET /conversations/UUID` and inserted at the top of the list.
-2. Alternatively, if an application needs to always maintain a correctly sorted list, the application can listen for all Conversation Patch websocket event that changes the Conversation's `last_message` property
+      3. Alternatively, if an application needs to always maintain a correctly sorted list, the application can listen for all Conversation Patch websocket event that changes the Conversation's `last_message` property
         1. If the Conversation isn't yet loaded, load it.
         2. The `last_message` may have changed due to a new message being sent or the prior Last Message being deleted, so it must be sorted into the list rather than inserted at the top.
+2. Any Conversation Creation Websocket Event will make the new Conversation the most recent Conversation, and thus should be inserted at the top of the list.
+This is true even if the newly created Conversation does not have any messages.

 # Retrieving a Conversation